 4.1 Support teachers and other education professionals in developing reading and writing curriculum that embraces students' diverse backgrounds, and is responsive to their needs and interests, especially the English learners and those who struggle with reading and writing.
-Candidate exhibits a defined and clear understanding of Task A.

 Leadership Portfolio provides a preponderance of evidence of candidate's expert knowledge and understanding of a reading and writing curriculum that embraces students' diverse backgrounds, and is responsive to their needs and interests, especially the English learners and those who struggle with reading and writing.